Greece › Santorini › Hotels › Vasilicos Review

 Nearby Shopping & Cool Shops

-- Oia-Fira Hiking Trail: 1-minute walk.
-One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
+- Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
-Hiking northwest, the full length of the path from the hotel to Oia Castle takes about 2 hours.
-Add at least 30 minutes for a detour at Skaros Rock.
-Heading south to the trail’s end in Fira, near Keti Hotel, takes about 25 minutes.
+Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 4 hours; add about an hour for a detour at Skaros Rock.
+Heading south to the trail’s end in Fira, near Keti Hotel, takes about 30-40 minutes.
+1-minute walk from the hotel.

 Nearby Markets or Grocery Stores